longturn/freeciv21/docs/General/install.rst

 Prerequisites for the Client and Tools
 ======================================

-The Freeciv21 project maintains a single Qt client.
+The Freeciv21 project maintains a single Qt based client.

 C++ compiler.
     The client is written in C++, so you need an appropriate compiler.
 In Freeciv21 development, :file:`g++`